 Fortunately, the fall season offers gardeners, homeowners, and season decorators of all walks of like one of mother nature’s must beautiful and affordable season varieties, the chrysanthemum.
 This diva of the Fall, full of blooms in a myriad of hues, makes up for all that summer gardeners can desire.
 Best of all, with the mum’s lasting longevity, you’ll have a plant that pulls not only its weight in the garden each year, but for many seasons to come.
 Maintained well these perennials will leave your landscaping beautiful for seasons to come!

-2) So, you may be thinking, which plants to buy?
+Buy for your zone: So, you may be thinking, which plants to buy?
 The answer is simple.
 Buy the colors and varieties best zoned for your area, with the only overall area of caution is to buy plants only as they start to break bud.
 You’ll maximize bloom time.
 Another trick, to make sure you are buying the right color and variety, be sure to match the blooms-to-tags, to find the color and type of flower you’re after.
 Always check plant tags with their handy cross-referenced blooms to avoid stock and shock error; garden centers usually group like selections together, but errors can happen.

 Be sure to recap: